 The Roback (1982) model is the workhorse model for thinking about spatial equilibrium.
 In the original model, people are identical and move across space to equalize utility levels.
 An important innovation in the recent literature has been to introduce moving costs and different forms of individual heterogeneity.
 With these additions, agents no longer move across locations to equalize utility levels.
-Rather, all agents choose their favorite location, taking into account the cost of moving there from their starting point.
+Rather, all agents choose their favorite location, taking account of the cost of moving there from their starting point.
 To illustrate, suppose a continuum of people choose between an urban and rural location.
-In the most general set-up, people receive a location and individual specific income, an "amenity" that is valued similarly by all agents (for example, up to income effects), and an "affinity" draw that is person- and location-specific.
+In the most general set-up, people receive a location and individual specific income, an "amenity" that is valued similarly by all agents (e.g., up to income effects), and an "affinity" draw that is person and location specific.
 Amenities represent location specific attributes like the availability of safe water, the prevalence of crime, or the difficulty of commuting.
-Affinities reflect things like a personal taste for local weather or landscape or the presence of family members or roots in a home location.
-Finally, to move between locations, agents must pay a migration cost.
+Affinities reflect things like a taste for local weather or landscape or the presence of family members or roots in a home location.
+Finally to move between locations, agents must pay a migration cost.

-In a static spatial equilibrium, no one can gain by moving, at least not after accounting for the costs of moving.
+In a static spatial equilibrium, no one can gain by moving, accounting for the costs of moving.
 The notion of spatial equilibrium provides us with a powerful framework for organizing our ideas about what causes different people to arrange themselves across the landscape in the ways that we observe.
 At its heart, the model assumes that people act to arbitrage spatial differences in productivity and amenities by changing locations.
-Their ability to conduct such moves is hampered by frictions, moving costs, and idiosyncratic attachment to locations.
+Their ability to conduct such moves is hampered by 'frictions', moving costs and idiosyncratic attachment to locations.

-Consider the simple case in Moretti (2010), where there are no moving costs.
-All people within a region receive identical real incomes and amenities, and at the margin, real incomes are declining in population in each of the two regions.
-Then, there is a marginal person whose affinity draws make that person exactly indifferent between living in the two regions.
-For example, in the urban region, everyone has a weaker relative affinity for the rural region than the marginal agent who chooses the urban region.
-Note that in the resulting equilibrium, utility levels are not equalized across agents nor are real incomes equalized across regions, except in special cases.8
+Consider the simple case in Moretti (2010), where there are no moving costs, all people within a region receive identical real incomes and amenities, and at the margin real incomes are declining in population in each of the two regions.
+Then, there is a marginal person whose affinity draws make her exactly indifferent between living in the two regions.
+For example, in the urban region, everyone who has a weaker relative affinity for the rural region than the marginal agent who chooses the urban region.
+Note that in the resulting equilibrium, generally utility levels are not equalized across agents nor generally are real incomes equalized across regions, except in special cases.

-To illustrate these ideas, we have stated the model in a very simple form.
-We suspect that people are "more biased" towards the place they are born.
-To accommodate this, some formulations shift the distribution of affinity draws for the "birth location" to the right of the other locations.
-While this is intuitively appealing, it is practically similar to a change in moving costs in our formulation.
-While we assumed that moving costs are the same across people and independent of the direction of the move, this assumption is clearly incorrect in many contexts.
-In China, for example,
+To illustrate ideas, we have stated the model in a very simple form.
+We suspect that people are 'more biased' towards the place they are born.
+To accommodate this, some formulations shift the distribution of affinity draws for the 'birth location' to the right of the other locations.
+While this is intuitively appealing, practically, it is similar to a change in moving costs in our formulation.
+While we assumed that moving costs are the same across people and independent of the direction of move, this assumption is clearly incorrect in many contexts.
+In China, for example, one would expect moving costs to vary on the basis of

-7In practice, these different draws are typically imagined to arise from an econometrically convenient distribution, most often an extreme value distribution.
+&lt;sup>7 In practice, these different draws are typically imagined to arise from an econometrically convenient distribution, most often an extreme value distribution.